 If a player is loaned from a MLS Club to a USL affiliate with a Right of Recall incorporated into the agreement, then that player may be recalled by the parent MLS Club at any point during the MLS regular season subject to MLS roster compliance guidelines (e.g. available international slots, roster space).
 There are no restrictions on the amount of time such player may be recalled.

 (C) CONTRACT EXPIRATION

-When a player’s contract expires, the player does not count against the roster or budget of the team in question.
-Subject to the Re-Entry Draft rules, a team retains the rights to the player indefinitely following the expiration of a contract only if attempts were made to re-sign the player.
+When a player’s contract expires, the player no longer counts against the roster or budget of the club in question.
+Subject to the Re-Entry and Free Agency rules, a club retains the Right of First Refusal on the player indefinitely following the expiration of a contract provided attempts were made to re-sign the player.